simonepittis/addon-ssh/README.md

 Thank you for being involved! :heart_eyes:

-## Authors & contributors

-The original setup of this repository is by [Franck Nijhof][frenck].

-For a full list of all authors and contributors, check [the contributors page][contributors].

-## We have got some Home Assistant add-ons for you

-Want some more functionality to your Home Assistant instance?

 We have created multiple add-ons for Home Assistant.
 For a full list, check out our [GitHub Repository][repository].

 ## License

 MIT License

-Copyright (c) 2017-2024 Franck Nijhof

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal